YCChenVictor/blog-frontend/_posts/computer_science/frontend_language_framework/HTML/2021-12-17-html-basic.md

 ---
 layout: post
-title: (HTML 1) Basic
+title:
 description: 'HTML, CSS, The Concept of Area Size in Layout'
 date: '2021-12-17T02:44:33.376Z'
-categories: Frontend-HTML
+categories: html
-note:
+note: html
+publish: true
 ---

 ## Introduction

-HTML = hypertext markup language, a kind of text file with **markup** for data, layout and arrangement.
+HTML = hypertext markup language, a kind of text file with **markup** for data, layout and arrangements.

+Structure of this article:

+* markups in a html
+* CSS concepts

 ## Why